Procurement Technical Assistance For Business Firms

 How may assistance be used?

-The Defense Logistics Agency (DLA) awards cooperative agreements to eligible program participants who establish and maintain Procurement Technical Assistance Centers (PTACs).
-The PTACs serve as a resource for businesses to obtain information and training related to contracting opportunities with DoD, other federal agencies, state and local governments and with government prime contractors.
+The Department of Defense awards cooperative agreements to eligible program participants who establish and maintain Procurement Technical Assistance Centers (PTACs).
+The PTACs serve as a resource for large and small businesses to obtain information and training related to contracting opportunities with DoD, other federal agencies, state and local governments and with government prime contractors.

 What are the requirements after being awarded this opportunity?